 - A person under fifteen years of age is in the vehicle with the defendant driver

 If convicted of this offense, the defendant is subject to a Class 4 or Class 6 Felony.
-Please see the DUI/DWI section for more information and contact Montano Arentz & Handler, PLLC to discuss your case.
+Please see the DUI/DWI section for more information and contact Montano Arentz & Associates, PLLC to discuss your case.